springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step3.md

-# ROUND 3 - make our deployment environment-specific
+# ROUND 3 - make the deployment environment-specific

 In this step, you will:
 1. Introduce a new environment